Sex Abuse In Daycare Centers

 How can a child sexual abuse lawyer help me?

-When do I have to file a claim by?
+How long do I have to file a civil lawsuit for child sex abuse?

 Each state has different laws governing child sexual abuse.
 The primary difference in state laws is the statute of limitations, which is a law limiting the amount of time a victim has to initiate a lawsuit.